 3. See shows on the cheap

-If you’re flexible with which shows you see and when, you can save as much as 50% off on same-day tickets both for on and off broadway shows.
+If you're flexible with which shows you see and when, you can save as much as 50% off on same-day tickets both for on and off broadway shows.
 Simply show up at the official Last Minute Ticket booths to see what is playing that night.
-We’ve done this on two visits, the first time we saw Avenue Q (AWESOME!), and in the fall we saw Chicago (to be honest, we didn’t enjoy the October broadway rendition of this play).
+We've done this on two visits, the first time we saw Avenue Q (AWESOME!) and the classic Chicago.

-4. Visit galleries & museums on free/discount days
+4. Visit galleries & museums on free or discount days

 Many galleries and museums in NYC have free entry on certain days & times.
 A few of the most popular attractions with free entry days include: